What is Cybersecurity Hardware and Software Security?

 Software security is a form of security that secures software from threats and risks.
 It is crucial to offer authentication, integrity, and availability.
 Generally, the software is believed to be the major source of security issues.
 It’s the most fragile link in the security chain, with the possible exception of the human element.
 Thus, it's crucial to focus on software security.

-Generally, a hardware risk originates from an outdated or particular piece of hardware.
+Generally, a cybersecurity hardware risk originates from an outdated or particular piece of hardware.
 On the other hand, a software risk originates from an outdated or particular piece of software.
+Both should be considered as you're identifying your top cybersecurity KPIs and metrics for ensuring and managing complete business protections.

 Hardware risks are more vulnerable to crashes or physical damage, such as an old hard drive is a big risk because of its age and many other factors.
 Modern apps like smart grids, connected industrial systems, autonomous driving, and connected cars broadly summed up under the term IoT have a great demand for reliable security.